kaihendry/dabase.com/content/blog/java-vs-go-load-test.md

 WHAT? 🤯

 Is that true?!
-Can Java bytecode be faster than a Go static binary?!
+Can Java's lazily just-in-time compiler be faster than a Go static binary?!
 Can I reproduce his results!?

 # Reproducing the results